PimAkker/Leveraging-BIM-Models-for-Skill-Specific-Robot-Navigation-and-Localization/ros_package/readme.md

 ## Getting started

-Because there are unrelated files in this repository you need a seperate catkin workspace for this project.
+Because there are unrelated files in this repository you need a separate catkin workspace for this project.
 You can create one with the following commands.
 Please look at the [ROS tutorials](http://wiki.ros.org/ROS/Tutorials) if you are not familiar with catkin workspaces.

 The workspace should be in <b>another folder to the ITP_project</b> you just have presumably already cloned.